open-pioneer/trails-starter/docs/reference/PackageStructure.md

 Declares services that are provided by the package.
 Services will be included in the application and will automatically start when they are needed.

-The name of a service must match the exported class name from the package's main entry point.
+The name of a service must match the exported class name from the package's service module.

 ```ts
 export interface ServiceConfig {